Bridge / Issue #4

 2The Insight

-The Three Reasons People Quit
+The Three Reasons People Quit โ€” And the Fix for Each

 It's not a willpower problem.
 It's a workflow integration problem.
+Three specific failure modes cause almost every dropout.

-No forcing function.
-In week one, you're experimenting.
-In week two, you have actual work to do.
-If the AI tool isn't embedded in how that work gets done, it becomes optional โ€” and optional things get skipped.
+In week one, you're in exploration mode.
+You have the mental space to experiment.
+In week two, you have actual work to do โ€” deadlines, client calls, the usual pile.
+If the AI tool isn't embedded in how that work gets done, it becomes optional.
+And optional things get skipped when you're under pressure.

-The fix: pick one task you do at least 3x per week.
-Build one AI workflow around it.
-Use it every single time for 30 days โ€” no exceptions.
+Here's the consolidated approach: pick one task you do at least three times per week.
+Build one AI workflow around that task โ€” input, prompt, output.
+Use it every single time for 30 days with no exceptions.
 Save every prompt that works.
-Expand only after the first workflow is automatic.
+Keep a log of failures.
+Don't expand to a second workflow until the first one is so automatic you could do it in your sleep.

 โ€œThe operators doing the most with AI aren't using 40 tools.
 They're using 3-5 tools with genuine depth.โ€